mkudija/mkudija.github.io/reading/notes/2020-10-19-Last Lion—Defender of the Realm.md

 - "Truth is so precious that she should always be protected by a bodyguard of lies."
 (767)
 - "The idea that you can vote yourself into prosperity is one of the most ludicrous that was ever entertained."
 (871)
 - After losing the election: Clemmie - "It may well be a blessing in disguise.", Churchill - "Well, at the moment it's certainly very well disguised."
 (950)
+- "Socialism is the philosophy of failure, the creed of ignorance and he gospel of envy."
+(987)
+- "It was a nation and race dwelling all round the globe that had the lion heart.
+I had the luck to be called upon to give the roar."
+(1032)

 ## Insults